PubInv/covid19-vent-list/README.md

 1. Reliability Tested
 1. COVID-19 Suitability
 1. Clinician Friendly

-Each of the projects below is evaluated on [5-point scale defined here](https://docs.google.com/document/d/e/2PACX-1vRl9yZ27KvslftcNvweHgH1A81pO8gHL62TWpY_VY-UELWdK9x-4-3hNw3DbkemClzExPsg8RfnxilP/pub).
+Each of the projects is evaluated on [5-point scale defined here](https://docs.google.com/document/d/e/2PACX-1vRl9yZ27KvslftcNvweHgH1A81pO8gHL62TWpY_VY-UELWdK9x-4-3hNw3DbkemClzExPsg8RfnxilP/pub) on each of these attributes.

 Our goal is not to rank projects, but to shed light on the state of readiness of these projects, and perhaps identify things that must be addressed before they can be deployable.
 Although in times of crises one